Queen’s Management School members

 Dr Danielle McConville is a Senior Lecturer in Accounting at Queen’s Management School.
 Her research interests include transparency and accountability in a not-for-profit context; the implications of this for stakeholders; and the impact of stakeholders on reporting practices (particularly on the UK Statement of Recommended Practice (SORP)); alongside broader governance themes.
 Recent publications include papers in Public Money and Management, Voluntas, The Irish Accounting Review and The British Accounting Review.
 Danielle has been involved with a number of charity sector initiatives in the UK and Ireland, including as co-author of a major report for the Charity Commission on the development of the SORP.

 Professor Donal McKillop is Professor of Financial Services at Queen’s Management School.
-He has recently advised the Office of the First Minister and Deputy First Minister in Northern Ireland on intervention measures to alleviate financial hardships due to welfare reform.
-He also chaired the Commission on Credit Unions for the Irish Government.
+He has advised the Office of the First Minister and Deputy First Minister in Northern Ireland on intervention measures to alleviate financial hardships due to welfare reform.
+He chaired the Commission on Credit Unions for the Irish Government.
 Its work led to the introduction of the Credit Union and Co-Operation with Overseas Regulators Act 2012.
-He was appointed in 2014 by the Minister of Finance (Ireland) as Chair of the Credit Union Advisory Committee.
-In recent years Donal has completed commissioned research on financial cooperatives for the Royal Irish Academy, the Joseph Rowntree Foundation and the Scottish Executive.
+He was appointed by the Minister of Finance (Ireland) as Chair of the Credit Union Advisory Committee (2014 to 2018).
+He currently chairs the Credit Union CEO Forum.
+The objective of the CEO Forum is to help progress and develop the business models of Irish credit unions through the identification of change enablers.
+Donal has completed commissioned research on financial cooperatives for the Royal Irish Academy, the Joseph Rowntree Foundation, the Scottish Executive, the Northern Ireland Government and the Money Advice Service.
 He is associate editor of the European Journal of Finance.

 Dr Martin Quinn is Senior Lecturer in Accounting at Queen’s Management School.
 He previously worked at Dublin City University and is a Chartered Management Accountant.
 His main research interests are accounting change, accounting in society, accounting information systems and accounting history.
 He is a member of the editorial board of Qualitative Research in Accounting and Management and has published in this journal as well as Accounting, Auditing and Accountability Journal and Management Accounting Research.
 He has also authored several student and research texts.
 Full details of his woek can be found at http://www.researchgate.net/profile/Martin_Quinn or at https://pure.qub.ac.uk/portal/en/persons/martin-quinn(a703cfa4-cd34-4125-b7bc-ef46477df138).html